FAQs

 In addition, Cadets will receive two passes during the residential phase.

-Emergencies will be handled on a case by case basis.
+Emergencies will be handled on a case-by-case basis.

 +How much does the program cost?